Maliha20/the-giving-plate-server/README.md

 - **Contribution and Consumption Tracking:** The admin can analyze and track contributions and consumption patterns, allowing for effective monitoring of the platform's impact and performance.

-- **Advanced Technologies:** Serving Smiles utilizes modern technologies such as NextJS, ReactJS, TypeScript, and Redux Toolkit to provide a seamless and user-friendly experience.
+- **Advanced Technologies:** The Giving Plate utilizes modern technologies such as NextJS, ReactJS, TypeScript, and Redux Toolkit to provide a seamless and user-friendly experience.

-- **Data Management:** Leveraging tools like ExpressJS, Mongoose, and MongoDB, Serving Smiles efficiently handles data storage, retrieval, and management.
+- **Data Management:** Leveraging tools like ExpressJS, Mongoose, and MongoDB, The Giving Plate efficiently handles data storage, retrieval, and management.

 - **Real-time Data Fetching:** SWR and Axios enable real-time data fetching, ensuring that users have access to up-to-date information on available resources.

-- **Visualizations:** Serving Smiles uses Recharts and Framer Motion to create dynamic visualizations, allowing users to easily understand the impact of their contributions and the progress of the initiative.
+- **Visualizations:** The Giving Plate uses Recharts and Framer Motion to create dynamic visualizations, allowing users to easily understand the impact of their contributions and the progress of the initiative.

-- **Community Empowerment:** Serving Smiles fosters collaboration and empowerment, creating a sense of unity among users as they actively participate in making a positive impact.
+- **Community Empowerment:** The Giving Plate fosters collaboration and empowerment, creating a sense of unity among users as they actively participate in making a positive impact.

 - **Sustainable Solution:** The platform aims to address various societal needs in a sustainable manner, creating a more equitable and compassionate future for communities worldwide.

 ## Installation

-To install Serving Smiles Server, follow these simple steps:
+To install The Giving Plate Server, follow these simple steps:

 1. Clone the repository using `git clone https://github.com/Maliha20/serving-smiles-server.git`
 2. Install the required dependencies by running `npm install` or `npm i`.